SilicateWielder/Candle/README.md

 # Candle
-A Lightweight software renderer written in sphere
+A Lightweight software renderer written for sphere